HCMID/HCMID.github.io/index.md

 ---

-Regular meeting times in Fall, 2017:  Fridays, 2:00-5:00, fourth floor of Fenwick Hall.
+Regular meeting times during the academic year:  Fridays, 2:00-5:00, fourth floor of Fenwick Hall.

-## Current projects, F'17 ##
+## Current projects (AY 2016-17) ##

-In addition to the Homer Multitext project, club members from the following projects will return to campus in the fall semester of 2016:
+In addition to the Homer Multitext project, club members worked on the following projects in academic year 2016-2017:

 - Latin liturgical manuscripts with chant annotated with neumes